 “Be the change you want to see in the world.”
 A quote often attributed to Mahatma Gandhi, although there is no record of these exact words coming from him, is still wise advice.
 Something Gandhi did say, however, is this:

 We but mirror the world.
 All the tendencies present in the outer world are to be found in the world of our body.
 If we could change ourselves, the tendencies in the world would also change.
 As a man changes his own nature, so does the attitude of the world change towards him.
 This is the divine mystery supreme.
 A wonderful thing it is and the source of our happiness.
 We need not wait to see what others do.

 No, responsibilities don’t begin and end with your own behavior alone.
 Of course things happen that are beyond your control, and one person alone cannot change the entire outside world we live in.
 But is it not also true, that without a shift on the individual level there is no communal shift?

 Is it possible that changing the world is akin to changing how you experience the world?
 In this case, yes, the world as you experience it is a direct reflection of your internal world.
 In this case, I am happy to take responsibility for my internal world, because that would mean I can change the world as I experience it, and only by doing this first.

-The notion of being the change doesn’t require us to stop living in the world, but to experience the world differently.
-It calls for us to judge less and love more, to complain less and appreciate more, to summon motivation from within instead of waiting for inspiration to come to us, to lead by example, and to take responsibility over the one thing we can control in this world: our attitude.
+The notion of being the change doesn’t require us to stop living in the world, but to live differently.
+It calls for us to judge less and love more, complain less and appreciate more, lead by example, summon motivation from within instead of waiting for it to come to us, and to take responsibility for the one thing we can control: our attitude.